 This section corresponds to transaction [QRPH-59] of the IHE QRPH Technical Framework.
-Transaction [QRPH-59] is an optional transaction used by the Content Creator and Content Consumer Actors to share aggregate health data within a jurisdiction using a FHIR methodology.
+Transaction [QRPH-59] is an optional transaction used by the Content Creator and Content Consumer Actors to retrieve the Data Structure Definition defined as a FHIR Measure using a FHIR methodology.
 It can be exercised as an optional validation step by implementers.

 3.59.1 Scope